I recently got a note from Diane, who was upset with me for supporting the consumption of dairy products.

 We all have to come to our own conclusions on this question.
 And, once again, this will probably be heavily influenced by what sources of information we consider.

 Personally, I welcome the increased focus on animal welfare and the mounting demand for more humane treatment of agricultural animals.
-For example, there is now a growing movement in the dairy industry to keep calves with the mother cows until they are weaned.
+For example, there is now a opens in a new windowgrowing movementopens PDF file in the dairy industry to keep calves with the mother cows until they are weaned.
 This certainly seems to be a step in the right direction in terms of balancing the rights and welfare of the cows and the humans who benefit (either financially or nutritionally) from the milk that the cows produce.